Lindsey-Maag/Group_Project_Health/README.md

     - map for lung cancer but switch for each cancer type per column and by year - table/data coming from ying
     - kentucky is the black hole for lung cancer but is ther another state that is the center for another type of cancer?
 - Any unusually high or low rate of specific cancer type incidence rate by Race?
-- Top 5 cancers for Males
+- Top 5 cancers for Males Dashboard 5(2) - Mortality vs Sex
   1. Lung
   2. Prostate
   3. Colon & Rectum